pl77/share-anything/README.md

 * Multiple file uploads
   - If multiple formats then file host zip (< 1GB zip file limit)?
   - [DONE] If all images then imgur album
-  - If all < 1MB text files then gist collection.
+  - [DONE] If all < 1MB text files then gist collection.
   - Else file host zip (< 1GB zip file size limit?)